 openidfrom the list of Auto-Approved Scopes.
 By adding

-openidas an automatically approved scope, you will keep users from being prompted to authorize a login from the identity provider.
+openidas an automatically approved scope, you prevent users from being prompted to authorize a login from the identity provider.

 - Click Register App.
-If the app is created successfully, you will be prompted to download your app credentials.
+When the app is created successfully, you are prompted to download your app credentials.

-- Click Download App Credentials to save the credentials for your application.
+- Click Download App Credentials to save the credentials for your app.

-Important: This is the last time you will be able to download your app credentials.
-Pivotal strongly recommends that you download the credentials and store them securely.
+Warning: This is the last time you can download your app credentials.
+VMware recommends that you download the credentials and store them securely.

-- If you’re using a self-signed certificate for PCF where the IDP is located, select the Skip SSL Validation checkbox.
-If you’re not using a self-signed certificate, you can leave this box unchecked.
+- If you use a self-signed certificate where the IDP is located, select the Skip SSL Validation checkbox.
+If you do not use a self-signed certificate, you can leave this box unchecked.

 - Select the Enable Discovery checkbox and type in the Discovery Endpoint URL.

-IDP_AUTH_DOMAINis the Auth Domain setting you entered when you created the IDP service plan you are integrating with.
+IDP-DOMAINis the domain setting you enter when you add the IDP service plan you are integrating.